minexmr2/minexmr2/README.md

 Each time your pending balance reaches 0.01XMR you receive automatic payment.

 ## Latest news

+⚡ May 12 2023: Added a link for profit calculation at external site for miner's current and 24h average hashrates.

 ⚡ May 01 2023: Read our [Mission](https://minexmr2.com/#mission) at pool site.